PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 you can now easily check the commits that have been made using `git log`

-## Step 3 - Updating Repository

 ### Apply your changes to the remote

 In order to apply your changes to the remote, you can simply use `git push`.

-For the record, pull is calling other git commands.
-You probably have already seen in your git config that you can set the parameter `pull.rebase` to `true` or `false`.

-It allows you to set how git pull acts.
-So by default it will run a `git fetch` following by a `git merge origin/my-super-branch`, if you set `pull.rebase` to `true`, it will run a `git rebase origin/my-super-branch` instead of the merge.
+You probably have heard of force push, you shouldn't use it most of the time, the only reason to use it would be to push changes you applied to your branch by rebasing your branch on top of main, because it will apply the changes from main before the changes made on your branch, hence rewritting the history.

 Go ahead and push your commit.